San7o/haplolang/docs/index.md

 (`print` By default, the symbol table in the interpreter is initialized by default with some functions from the standard library, the code of these functions lives under the `stdlib` directory.
-These functions are implemented in C and automatically registered via a macro.
+These functions are implemented in C and are automatically registered via a macro.
 This macro uses a compiler directive to register a constructor function, this may not be the best choice since it relies on a compiler specific flag, but I thought it would not be an issue for